-The suballocator will be the housing credit agency and will perform the tax credit review pursuant to the suballocator's QAP.
-For tax-exempt bonds issued by Hennepin County for
+The suballocator will be the housing credit agency and will perform the HTC review pursuant to the suballocator's QAP.
+For tax-exempt bonds issued by Hennepin County for projects in Minneapolis or for tax-exempt bonds issued by Ramsey County for projects in Saint Paul, the Minneapolis/Saint Paul Housing Finance Board must provide a letter under Section 42(m)(2)(D) certifying that it made a similar financial feasibility determination.

-If tax-exempt bonds are issued by a city or county and the project is located outside of the jurisdiction of a suballocator
+• If tax-exempt volume limited bonds are issued by a city or county and the project is located outside of the jurisdiction of a suballocator